ZhongRuoyu/buildpack-deps/README.md

 The pre-built images are available on Docker Hub as [`zhongruoyu/buildpack-deps`](https://hub.docker.com/r/zhongruoyu/buildpack-deps).

-Currently, only x86_64 images are pre-built and published.
-They are based on the `debian/eol:wheezy` image, which provides glibc 2.13.
+The x86_64 images are based on the `debian/eol:wheezy` image, which provides glibc 2.13.
 This version of glibc is compatible with most legacy systems that are still in use today.

-AArch64 images are provided as well, but they are not pre-built.
-They are based on the `centos:7` image, which provides glibc 2.17.
+The AArch64 images are based on the `centos:7` image, which provides glibc 2.17.
 This version of glibc is the first that supports AArch64.

 Two tags are provided: `base` and `extended`.